Terminator 2: Judgment Day (arcade game): Legacy

 In 2021, Arcade1Up announced a 3/4 scale replica on the T2 arcade cabinet.
 The cabinet runs the original arcade version of the game and also includes a behind-the-scenes documentary of how the game was made.
 Noticeable differences include the light guns being demountable, rather than Positional guns.
 They are also red & blue in color, instead of the original black.
 The cabinet uses Sinden technology, in which a small camera is built into the guns that track a white border surrounding the screen.
-This is because all Arcade1Up machines use a modern LCD display.
+This is because all Arcade1Up machines use a modern LCD.

 Other minor differences include the Midway logo not being present on the top sides of the cabinet & the ability to post high scores via a WiFi leaderboard.